 I prefer to be contacted by email at "dt at cs•ucla•edu".
-Regrettably, I often receive a greater volume of email than I can answer promptly, or even at all; my apologies.
+Regrettably, I normally receive a greater volume of email than I can answer promptly, or even at all; my apologies.

 If you are interested in joining my research group, thank you.
 Please refer to the following FAQ: